-Gemalto Color Laser Shield technology uses three lasers (blue, green and red) with three different wavelengths for all primary colors.
-Each primary color (magenta, yellow and cyan) is bleached through a different laser wavelength.
-By mixing the primary colors, a variety of colors can be produced in photographic quality.
-The color of every picture element can be achieved through the use of a different intensity of the laser beam.
-Any primary color can be split into 256 levels.
+Gemalto Color Laser Shield technology uses three lasers (blue, green and red) with three different wavelengths for all primary colours.
+Each primary colour (magenta, yellow and cyan) is bleached through a different laser wavelength.
+Mixing the primary colours can produce a variety of shades of photographic quality.
+The colour of every picture element can be achieved by using a different laser beam intensity.
+Any primary colour can be split into 256 levels.

 The technology incorporates the implementation of three lasers within the laser personalization machine.
-Red, green and blue industrial lasers irreversibly bleach the cyan, magenta and yellow colors.
+Red, green and blue industrial lasers irreversibly bleach the cyan, magenta and yellow colours.

 ...Meets best practices

 Gemalto Color Laser Shield reaches the high standard for durability set by polycarbonate, with perfect resistance to delamination and strong light exposure.
-The color photo surpasses the critical Thales qualification tests regarding 10-year durability, including adhesion of layers and color aging.
+The colour photo surpasses the critical Thales qualification tests regarding 10-year durability, including adhesion of layers and colour ageing.

 Color Laser Shield is built to be a platform for innovation.
-Thales' research and development engineers continuously design groundbreaking concepts in order to stay one step ahead of counterfeiters.
+Thales' research and development engineers continuously design groundbreaking concepts to stay one step ahead of counterfeiters.

 New laser-personalized innovations

-They are designed to further increase the security of official identity documents.
+They are designed to increase the security of official identity documents further.

-- Gemalto Color Variable Microtext adds color to personalized microtext, a strong level 2 feature (visible with a magnifier).
-It combines color and high resolution to engrave sharp characters and is difficult to forge and copy.
+- Gemalto Color Variable Microtext adds colour to personalized microtext, a strong level 2 feature (visible with a magnifier).
+It combines colour and high resolution to engrave sharp characters and is difficult to forge and copy.
 Only authorized entities can access Color Laser Shield technology.

-- Gemalto Color Window is a strong visible security feature - a transparent window created inside the polycarbonate card is color laser-engraved with a portrait making it impossible to copy and enabling quick checking.
+- Gemalto Color Window is a strong visible security feature - a transparent window created inside the polycarbonate card is colour laser-engraved with a portrait making it impossible to copy and enabling quick checking.
 Any attempts by forgers to tamper with the document will be immediately visible.
-As a see-through element in color, it is an 'eye-catcher' that enables instant inspection of the entire layer structure.
+As a see-through element in colour, it is an 'eye-catcher' that enables instant inspection of the entire layer structure.